srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

     nn->outLayerActType = SIGMOID;
 ```

-The reason why I made this parameter a part of the network and not simply an argument passed into the `activation function` is that the back-propagation algorithm (see below) requires using the derivative of this function.
+The reason why I made this a network parameter instead of a function argument passed into the `activation function` is that the back-propagation algorithm (see below) requires using the derivative of this function.
-So we need to remember how we *activated* a node and later adjust its weights using the derivate of the same function.
+So we need to remember how we *activated* a node because when we later adjust its weights the derivate of the same function must be used.

-The different types of *activation function* the network supports are implement in below `activateNode()` function which applies whathas been defined in `nn->hidLayerActType` and `nn->outLayerActType` to the hidden and ouput layer respectively:
+The different types of *activation function* the network supports are implement in below `activateNode()` function which applies what has been defined in `nn->hidLayerActType` and `nn->outLayerActType` variables to the hidden and ouput layer respectively:

 ```c